 the impact of globalization

-Of course, it is not just Starbucks.
-Pick any global brand from Coca Cola to Apple and you will recognize their presence in most countries around the world.
+Of course, it is not just your local coffee shop.
+Pick any global brand and you will recognize their presence in most countries around the world.
 It is easy to see this homogenization as loss of diversity, identity or the westernization of society.
 But, the rapid pace of change also raises the more interesting question of why – over our relatively short history - do we have so many distinct cultures in the first place.
 And, if diversity is a part of our psychological make-up, how will we fare in a world that is increasingly bringing together people from different cultural backgrounds and traditions?

 As far as we can tell, around 60,000 years ago, cumulative cultural adaptation was what propelled modern humans out of Africa in small tribal groups, by enabling us to acquire knowledge and produce technologies suitable to different environments.
 Eventually these tribes would occupy nearly every environment on Earth – from living on ice to surviving in deserts or steaming jungles, even becoming sea-going mariners as the Polynesians did.
 And amongst each one we see distinct sets of beliefs, customs, language and religion.

 The importance of the tribe in our evolutionary history has meant that natural selection has favoured in us a suite of psychological dispositions for making our cultures work and for defending them against competitors.
 These traits include cooperation, seeking affiliations, coordinating activities, and tendencies to trade and exchange goods and services.
 The Dutch became experts at this.
 Thus we evolved cooperation and sociality beyond relations among family members, to making cooperation work among wider groups of people.